ekzhang/jute/README.md

 > – [K. Jarrod Millman and Fernando Pérez](https://osf.io/h9gsd)

 Jute is specifically designed to work as a native app.
-That means file maangement is left to the operating system; we're not going to embed a half-functional windowing system, folder viewer, or file editor.
+That means file management is left to the operating system; we're not going to embed a half-functional windowing system, folder viewer, or file editor.

 In exchange, you'll get an application that starts up instantly, with a heavy